<< WHAT IS A STRATEGY ? >>

 Many actions involve an unstated and often unconscious strategy.
 Start

 by learning to see the unstated Strategy in an action.
-Look carefully both at
+Look carefully

 your own proposals for action and the actions of your Adversary.
 Ask

 yourself: Why is this action being taken?
 What is the short term goal?
-What

 is the long term goal?
 In this way you can recognize the unstated Strategy

 behind an action.
-Often merely recognizing the Strategy implied by your
+Often merely recognizing the Strategy implied by

 action will cause you to reconsider your proposed action.